 2. In a medium bowl stir together the flour, cocoa, baking soda, salt and sugar.
 Add oil, water or coffee and vanilla and mix with a fork until smooth.

 3. When the batter is smooth, add the vinegar and stir in gently.
 Pale swirls will occur where the vinegar and baking soda react.
 Stir just until the vinegar is even distributed throughout the batter.
 Pour immediately into prepared pan.

 4. Bake cake for 25-30 minutes, cupcakes 12-15 minutes until top bounces back when gently pressed with your finger.
 Remove from oven and allow to cool 5 minutes before removing from pan to a cake rack.

 5. For the glaze, heat coconut liquid until hot and stir in chocolate chips and vanilla.
-Continue stiring over low heat about 3-5 minutes until smooth.
+Remove format and continue stirring until smooth.
 Spoon over cooled cake allowing glaze to drip down the side.

 Serves 8-10 ~ Can Freeze

 Active time: 6 minutes ~ Baking time: 12-30 minutes

 I made the 6 minute chocolate cake for Chanukah.
 I doubled it to put one in the freezer.
 It's so good! thank you so much for the recipe.~Sherri